 At drop off between 7.30 a.m. and 9 a.m. and pick up between 4.30 p.m. and 5.30 p.m. is a busy time at the parking lot.
 Please be courteous and leave as soon as you have dropped off or picked up your child.
-For those parents waiting for a parking spot, please be patient during this rush time.
+For those parents waiting for a 12 parking spot, please be patient during this rush time.
 We thank you for your understanding and apologize for the wait time or any inconvenience.
 Do appreciate your cooperation.

-Insurance for assistive devices:

-The daycare cannot be held responsible for any lost or broken assistive devices such as hearing aids, contact lenses or glasses.
+Insurance for assistive devices: The daycare cannot be held responsible for any lost or broken assistive devices such as hearing aids, contact lenses or glasses.
 We ask you have adequate replacement insurance for such items should they become misplaced or broken.

-Non fundable Registration fee:
+Non fundable Mandatory Registration fee:

-\$75.00 registration fee that is non-refundable upon registering your child.
-This is an administrative fee to start a file on your child and includes an information booklet and pre-visits that occur during lunch/snack time/sleep time based on ratios
+\$75.00 is a mandatory registration fee that is non-refundable upon registering your child.
+This is included as part of the base fee initially to start a file on your child.
+It also includes an information booklet and pre-visits that occur during program time/outdoor play time/lunch/snack time/sleep time based on ratios.